 (Intermediate Russian Language II): Continuation of Russian 2010; prerequisite Russian 2010 or permission of the department.

-(Russian Composition and Oral Ability I): Usually offered through the Russian Summer Program in St. Petersburg; the goal of this course is to expand the student’s vocabulary and the development of conversational skills; alternative and experimental methodologies are applied to increase vocabulary.
+(Russian Composition and Oral Ability I): Usually offered through the Russian Summer Program in St. Petersburg; the goal of this course is to improve the student’s vocabulary and conversational skills; alternative and experimental methodologies are applied to increase vocabulary.

-(Russian Composition and Oral Ability II): Usually offered through the Russian Summer Program in St. Petersburg; continuation of Russian 2510 with more advanced vocabularly building, conversation and compositions.
+(Russian Composition and Oral Ability II): Usually offered through the Russian Summer Program in St. Petersburg; continuation of Russian 2510 with more advanced strategies for vacabulary acquisition, conversation and compositions.

 (History of Russian Culture II): A study of the evolution of Russian culture in the XX century, the USSR and post-Soviet period.
-Lectures are supplemented by examples of Russian art, music and film.
+Lectures include discussions of the avant-garde, Socialist realism, the cultural Iron Curtain, the Thaw, dissidents and émigrés, the challenge and decline of perestroika.
+Lectures include discussions of Russian art, music and film.
 No prerequisite and all lectures are in English and this is a Research Writing Course.

 Russian 3000 Cross-listed with E3840